Evil Dead (2013 film): Plot

-Eric explains that per the book, the "Taker of Souls" must claim five souls to unleash the "Abomination" and Mia must be "purified" by either live burial, dismemberment, or burning.
-Meanwhile, Natalie's infected arm becomes possessed and attempts to amputate it with an electric knife, causing a power outage in the cabin.
-A possessed Natalie attacks the pair with a nail gun, but David shoots her other arm off; Natalie bleeds to death from her injury.
+David rescues Natalie, and Eric explains, per the book, that the Taker of Souls must claim five souls to unleash the Abomination.
+He further explains that to stop Mia, they must purify her by either live burial, dismemberment, or burning.
+Meanwhile, Natalie's wound becomes infected, causing it to become possessed.
+She attempts to amputate it with an electric knife, causing a power outage in the cabin.
+Natalie, now fully possessed, attacks the pair with a nail gun, but David shoots her other arm off; Natalie bleeds to death from her injury.

 David begins dousing the cabin in gasoline, but decides to bury Mia instead.
 He digs a grave but Mia tries to drown him, and Eric is fatally stabbed saving him.
 David sedates and buries Mia but after hearing her heartbeat stop, digs her back up and attempts to resuscitate her with a homemade defibrillator; bringing her back to life.
 Furious at being driven out of Mia and so close to being resurrected, the wrathful Taker of Souls is forced to possess the corpse of Eric before attacking David in the cabin when he comes to retrieve his car keys.
-David shoots a gasoline can, killing himself and the possessed Eric.
+David shoots a gasoline can, sacrificing himself to defeat the possessed Eric.

-With David's death being the fourth claimed soul, blood begins to rain from the sky and the Taker of Souls rises as the Abomination; it attacks Mia as her demonic doppelgänger to claim her soul in order to become complete.
-Mia severs the Abomination's legs with a chainsaw, but it overturns David's Jeep onto her left arm, crushing it in the process.
-After Mia’s hand is torn off while freeing herself, she splits the Abomination's head with a chainsaw before it sinks back into the ground and the blood rain stops.
+With David's death being the fifth claimed soul, blood begins to rain from the sky and the Taker of Souls rises as the Abomination.
+During the ensuing battle, Mia manages to sever the Abomination's legs with a chainsaw obtained from a tool shed, but it overturns David's Jeep onto her left arm, crushing it in the process.
+After Mia's hand is torn off while freeing herself, she bisects the Abomination's head and torso with the chainsaw before it sinks back into the ground and the blood rain ceases.
 An exhausted Mia leaves, unaware the Naturom Demonto is still intact.

 In a post-credits scene, an older Ash Williams (the protagonist of the original three Evil Dead films) is seen in shadowed profile.
 He says his signature catchphrase, "Groovy."

 Cast

 Additionally, Bruce Campbell appears uncredited in the post-credits scene as Ash Williams.
 Briefly reprising their roles from the original film through archival recordings, Bob Dorian voices Professor Raymond Knowby and Ellen Sandweiss voices Cheryl Williams, who warns the main characters that they will die.
-Jack Walley also had a small role in the film as Billy Bob, a truck driver who rescues Mia after she escapes the cabin, though his scene wound up being deleted.
-It was restored in the extended cut.